4.3 Factors Limiting Flux and Wavelength Accuracy

 4.3.1 Flux Accuracy

-• The accuracy of the absolute sensitivity calibration of the grating and central wavelength setting.
+- The accuracy of the absolute sensitivity calibration of the grating and central wavelength setting.
 The on-orbit absolute sensitivity calibration is determined by observing a standard star, with known absolute flux calibration, well centered in both wavelength and cross dispersion in a large slit.
 The STIS spectrum of this star is then extracted over a standard aperture extraction box and the sensitivity required to return the known flux from the star is determined as a function of wavelength.
 The standard aperture extraction box is large enough to be relatively insensitive to spacecraft jitter and breathing but small enough that the signal-to-noise of a typical stellar spectrum will not be degraded.
 STIS calibration accuracies are defined for the standard aperture extraction box; the standard boxes are mode dependent and are given in the XTRACTAB reference file.

-• Bias and background subtraction can add considerable additional uncertainty for faint sources or spectra with significant variations in flux, particularly for the echelle modes.
+- Bias and background subtraction can add considerable additional uncertainty for faint sources or spectra with significant variations in flux, particularly for the echelle modes.

-• Grating scatter, which can play an important role, particularly for the G230LB and G230MB gratings when used with red targets (see footnote to Table 4.1).
+- Grating scatter, which can play an important role, particularly for the G230LB and G230MB gratings when used with red targets (see footnote to Table 4.1).

-• For Echelle modes: the accuracy of the correction of the behavior of the echelle blaze function with time and location of the spectra on the detector and the accuracy of the scattered light correction (see STIS ISR 2002-01 and 2018-01).
+- For echelle modes: the accuracy of the correction of the behavior of the echelle blaze function with time and location of the spectra on the detector and the accuracy of the scattered light correction (see STIS ISR 2002-01 and 2018-01).

-• The variation in slit throughput along the slit.
+- The variation in slit throughput along the slit.
 The slits have 5 micron variations along their widths (corresponding to ~0.02 arcsecond), which for a 0.1 arcsecond wide slit on a diffuse source, would produce a 20% variation in flux.
 For a point source the variation would be more in the 5% range for that same slit.
 There are also dust specks with appreciably higher opacity along some places in some slits.

 4.3.2 Wavelength and Spatial Accuracies

-• The accuracy of the dispersion solutions, which governs the accuracy to which relative wavelengths are known in a given spectrum.
+- The accuracy of the dispersion solutions, which governs the accuracy to which relative wavelengths are known in a given spectrum.

-• The accuracy of the wavelength zero point, which governs the accuracy to which relative wavelengths are known across spectra.
+- The accuracy of the wavelength zero point, which governs the accuracy to which relative wavelengths are known across spectra.

 The dispersion solutions used to calibrate STIS on-orbit data were derived on the ground during thermal vacuum testing.
 On-orbit tests confirm the applicability and accuracy of the ground dispersion solutions for on-orbit data, producing relative wavelength accuracies of 0.2 pixels across the spectrum for first-order gratings at the prime settings and appreciably better in some instances.
 For the echelle modes, at the prime settings, the accuracies are roughly 0.2 pixels for wavelengths in the same order and approximately 0.5 pixels for the entire format.
 The intermediate wavelength settings have roughly twice these errors.
 The accuracy of the dispersion solutions is well maintained across the spatial extent covered by the first-order modes.
 However, the illumination of the CCD detector by the line lamp used for wavecal exposures suffers somewhat from vignetting at the top and bottom of the detector.
 Fortunately, the effect of this at the location of the E1 pseudo apertures, has been found to be insignificant, although a few observing modes may have a slightly lower accuracy (details are presented in STIS ISR 2005-03).

-Due to the lack of repeatability of the Mode Select Mechanism (STIS's grating wheel), the projection of your spectrum onto the detector in both wavelength and space will vary slightly (1 to 10 pixels) from observation to observation if the grating wheel is moved between observations.
-In addition, thermally induced motions can also affect the centering of your spectrum.
+Due to the lack of repeatability of the Mode Select Mechanism (STIS's grating wheel), the projection of the spectrum onto the detector in both wavelength and space will vary slightly (1 to 10 pixels) from observation to observation if the grating wheel is moved between observations.
+In addition, thermally induced motions can also affect centering of the spectrum.
 The calstis pipeline removes the zero point offsets using the contemporaneous wavecals (see Section 3.4.23).
-The wavelength zero point in your calibrated data (the _sx2, _x2d, _x1d, and _sx1 files) is corrected for these offsets and should have a wavelength zero point accuracy of ~0.1–0.2 pixels (better when the wavecal is taken through small slits, worse for those taken through wider slits).
+The wavelength zero point in calibrated data (the _sx2, _x2d, _x1d, and _sx1 files) is corrected for these offsets and should have a wavelength zero point accuracy of ~0.1–0.2 pixels (better when the wavecal is taken through small slits, worse for those taken through wider slits).
 This accuracy should be achieved, so long as contemporaneous wavecals were taken along with the science data, distributed at roughly one hour intervals among the science exposures, and assuming the target was centered in the slit to this accuracy or better.

 The accuracy of the zero point pipeline calibration in the spatial direction is slightly less, roughly 0.2-0.5 pixels.
 This is because the finding algorithm, which must locate the edges of the aperture for short slits and the edges of the fiducial bars on the slits for the long slits, is less robust.
 Observers need to be aware of possible offsets between spectra in the spatial direction, particularly when deriving line ratios for long slit observations of extended targets taken with different gratings.